Database Data ProtectionSensitive data. Gated and masked.

 - 02

-MySQL Data Masking
+MySQL Dynamic Data Masking

 Side-by-side: MySQL Enterprise's masking functions, Percona's plugin, and the workflow-gateway approach.